-It looks that way, but it’s not out of the woods.
-The same goes for the mining stocks.
-This report shows what needs to happen.
+Gold prospectors look for the mother lode on the range.
+There are a couple of mining picks for them to swing.
 Follow the money.
 Find the profits!Liquidity is money.
 Regardless of where in the world that money originates, eventually it flows to and through Wall Street.
 So if you want to know the direction of…